yasiryagi/helpdesk/roles/content-curator-lead/README.md

 # Working As Content Curator Lead

+## Responsibilities

 Other than the hiring aspect of the role as `Content Curator Lead`, the lead should try to coordinate the actions of the other curators and decide on priorities for curation.

 If necessary, upon discussing with the council, the `Content Curator Lead` can also decide to fire curators who are not performing their jobs adequately.

+Most of the time however, the responsibilities of the `Content Curator Lead` will be very similar to those of a standard `Content Curator`.
+You can read about these responsibilities in [this section](../roles/content-curators#content) of the guide for `Content Curators`.

+## Firing Curators
+Unfortunately, it may sometimes be necessary to fire curators who are not doing their jobs correctly.

+This process requries submitting an extrinsic: `contentWorkingGroup -> terminateCuratorRole`.
+You must include the `curatorId` of the curator you would like to fire alongside a short hex-encoded message explaining why the person was fired.

+There are a number of [online tools](https://www.online-toolz.com/tools/text-hex-convertor.php) which make it easy to encode messages into hex.

+## Content Working Group Mint

+### Checking The Mint
+To check the details of the current Content Working Group Mint:

+(1) Use the following chain state query to determine the current mint ID: `contentWorkingGroup -> mint`.<br>
+(2) Check the details of the mint using the following query: `minting -> mints`.

+### Replenishing The Mint
+It will sometimes be necessary to replenish the Content Working Group Mint.
+This can be done through a proposal [here](https://testnet.joystream.org/#/proposals/new) which must be approved by the council in order to take effect.

+For this reason it is best to discuss these sorts of proposals with the council before making them.

+## Advanced Functions
+If you need help with some of the more advanced operations associated with being the `Content Curator Lead` (e.g. maintaining the versioned store), please simply ask for help in the Telegram group or get in touch with one of the Jsgenesis team directly.

 ---